 Saving Your Water

-I started saving water one 2 liter at a time.
+Starting to saving water one 2 liter at a time, is a good idea.
 I simply saved coke bottles, washed them out, filled them with tap water, added a bit of bleach (more on this later), and dated the bottles with a sharpie.
 I filled just about anything I could think of with water to save it.
 Well, anything except milk jugs.
 Don’t use them.
 I don’t care how much you clean them out, they will stink and it will ruin your water (learned the hard way).
 Yes, I could buy water jugs that are made for this, but why waste the money on those.

 After I filled more bottles than I cared to count, I got some of those big tubs from Walmart and placed them in for safe keeping.
 Be sure to get the dark tubs with lids.
 Light will cause your water to go bad.